What Is Hit-Factor Scoring?

 These targets have four scoring zones, although we only refer to three.
 These zones are A, C, and D. There is a B zone, but this is counted as a C for our purposes.
 We commonly refer to these zones in their phonetic form, Alpha, Charlie, and Delta, for clarity while on the range.
-Alphas are generally worth 5 points, Charlies are worth 3 points, Deltas are worth 0 points, and Misses subtract 10 points.
-So a course shot with 24 Alphas, 24 Charlies, 1 Delta, and 1 Miss would total 182 points.
+Alphas are generally worth 5 points, Charlies are worth 3 points, Deltas are worth 1 point, and misses (Mikes) subtract 10 points.
+So a course shot with 24 Alphas, 24 Charlies, 1 Delta, and 1 Mike would total 183 points.
 Some of our drills deviate from this standard, so checking each of our drills’ scoring systems is ideal before calculating your final score.

 If you have any further questions, please email us at [email protected].